Child poverty is as bad now as it was 30 years ago–here’s how we can make progress again

 Some other challenges facing children born today: A likelihood that they’ll be born with low birth weight, which has been increasing for the past three years; questionable access to insurance, which, though drastically improved since 1990, is starting to slip; an educational system that is not preparing them adequately for the workplace (two-thirds of today’s fourth graders are not proficient in reading); being born at a time when more and more families are struggling to accumulate wealth that could help set kids up for success in their own lives.

 In the 30th edition of the Kids Count Data Book, which compiles annual statistics about our nation’s children, the Casey Foundation enumerates the challenges facing us–and the changing demographics of our younger generation.
 The number of children in the U.S. rose from 64 million to nearly 74 million, and the proportion of children of color increased from 31% to 49%.
 Around 18 million children in the U.S. now have immigrant parents, or are immigrants themselves.
-“Clearly, the nation’s future depends on creating opportunity for all kids,” Casey Foundation CEO and president Linda M. Hamilton writes in the report.
+“Clearly, the nation’s future depends on creating opportunity for all kids,” Casey Foundation CEO and president Lisa M. Hamilton writes in the report.

 But America has not done that.
 “We see problems across the board, but children of color face particularly high barriers,” Berger says.
 Because children of color encounter issues stemming from systemic racism in the U.S. from a young age, they face an uphill battle for the rest of their lives.
 These inequities impact everything from health outcomes to educational opportunities to long-term stability in terms of housing and employment.